Manifold Learning by Mixture Models of VAEs for Inverse Problems: Optimization on Learned Manifolds

 defines a retraction in $x$. \end{lemma} \begin{proof} The property $R_x(0)=x$ is directly clear from the definition of $R_x$.
 Now let $h\in T_x\mathcal M\subseteq\R^n$ and $\gamma_h\colon(-\epsilon,\epsilon)\to\mathcal M$ be a differentiable curve with $\gamma_h(0)=x$ and $\dot\gamma_h(0)=h$.
 As ${\pi}_{|U}$ is the identity on $\mathcal M$, we have by the chain rule that

 where $\nabla \pi(x)$ is the Euclidean Jacobian matrix of $\pi$ at $x$.
 Similarly,

 \end{proof}

 The second retraction uses the idea of changing to local coordinates, moving into the gradient direction by using the local coordinates and then going back to the manifold representation.
-Note that similar constructions are considered in \cite[Section 4.1.3]{AMS2009}.
+Note that similar constructions are considered in Section 4.1.3 in the book of \citet{AMS2009}.
 However, as we did not find an explicit proof for the lemma, we give it below for the sake of completeness.

 \begin{lemma} Let $x\in\mathcal M$ and denote by $\varphi\colon U\to\R^d$ a chart with $x\in U\subseteq \mathcal M$.
 Then,

 defines a retraction in $x$. \end{lemma} \begin{proof} The property $R_x(0)=x$ is directly clear from the definition of $R_x$.
 Now let $h\in T_0(T_x\mathcal M)=T_x\mathcal M\subseteq\R^n$.
 By \eqref{eq:tangent_space}, we have that there exists some $y\in\R^d$ such that $h=Jy$.
 Then, we have by the chain rule that